redoracle/gnuradio-docker/README.md

 docker run -it --name Gnuradio -e XAUTHORITY=/tmp/xauth -v ~/.Xauthority:/tmp/xauth -v /tmp/.X11-unix/:/tmp/ -e DISPLAY=$IP:0 --net host gnuradio:basic
 ```

-There is also a script GnuradioContainer.sh which will download the latest version of the container image and running it.
+There is also a script GnuRadioContainer.sh which will download the latest version of the container image from RedOracle's DockerHub and run it.